-Professor and former Acting Dean (2017-2019) of the School of Public Policy at the Central European University in Budapest.
+Professor and Acting Dean (2020-, 2017-19) of the School of Public Policy at the Central European University in Vienna.
 Founder and Scientific Director of CELSI, Bratislava.
-Mercator Senior Visiting Fellow at Bruegel, Brussels.
+Mercator Senior Visiting Fellow (20019-20) at Bruegel, Brussels.
 Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
 Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
-Visiting Research Fellow (2012-2015) and Deputy Program Director "Migration" (2007-2016), leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
+Research Fellow (2005-2015), Deputy Program Director "Migration" (2007-2016), and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

-Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences.
-Former chairperson of the Slovak Economic Association (2016-2018).
+Elected member of Academia Europaea, the European Academy of Humanities, Letters and Sciences, and Chairperson of its Section Committee "Economics, Busines and Management Sciences".
+President of the Slovak Economic Association (2016-2018).

 His main research interests are labor and population economics, migration, EU mobility, ethnicity, and reforms in European labor markets.
 Martin Kahanec has published in peer-reviewed academic journals and has edited and contributed to several scientific book volumes and journal special issues.